Live from the Southern Command in sunny South Florida.

 The purported justification is to consider whether the procedure by which it was passed violated the state's open meetings law.

-Now the governor, Scott Walker, thinks this is all BS.
+Now, the governor, Scott Walker thinks this is all BS.

-Turns out that they got procedural advice from the state Senate's chief clerk, who is said not to be a partisan guy.
+Turns out that they got procedural advice from the state senate's chief clerk, who is said not to be a partisan guy.

 He's worked for both parties.

-I haven't read the Wisconsin Constitution, which is why I raised the specter of separation of uh powers, and I don't know if they have anything quirky on that on that score, but generally speaking, courts do not exist to be a supervisor of the legislature.
+I haven't read the Wisconsin Constitution, which is why I raised the specter of separation of powers.

-We've been through this countless times.
+We've been through this countless time.

-The courts are only supposed to get involved if someone's rights have been violated, and until that is proved to have happened, they are supposed to assume the legislature and the governor who signed the law acted properly.
+And until that is proved to have happened, they are supposed to assume the legislature and the governor who signed the law acted properly.

 That's the assumption under which they are supposed to proceed.